1898 St Johns rail accident: Accident

-Board of Trade enquiry
+Enquiry

 A Board of Trade enquiry was convened to investigate the crash.
 The Enquiry heard detailed evidence from all of the railway staff involved, including the guard, Walter Stevens, who was traveling in the brake van at the rear of the Tonbridge train:

 It became clear at the enquiry that Honey was challenged twice about the locations of the trains.
 Clews saw Honey accepting the Hastings train and, as he had not seen the Tonbridge train pass, asked Honey if it had passed.
 Honey said it had.
 The Station Master at St Johns had been awaiting the arrival of the Tonbridge train and although he could not see because of the fog, he could hear the safety valves of a steam engine blowing off.
 He went to the signal cabin and asked Honey whether he knew there was a train waiting.
 It was clear from Honey's answer that Honey believed that waiting train was the Hastings train, not the Tonbridge train.

 The station master said that he had then walked down the platform to the stopped train to get it to pull into the platform, but as he reached the engine, he met Stevens, who told him that there had been a serious accident.